Force over Distance: Chapter 18

 Without warning, the door to the bathroom swished shut, closing a few inches in front of Young’s face.

-//You’re a lot of work,// Young shot in his direction. //If you pass out in there, you’re waking up in the infirmary.//
+//You’re a lotta work.
+You pass out in there, you’re waking up in the infirmary.//

 Rush ignored him.

 “Why do you do this?”
-Young asked him.
-“You know I’m not going to let you sleep there.”
+Young asked.
+“You know I’m not gonna let you sleep there.”

 Rush made no move to get up.
 “The deck plating heats up for me.”